scmschmidt/trento_checks_for_supportconfig/README.md

   - manage the Wanda stack,
   - manage the required supportconfig containers
-  - list amd execute the checks.
+  - list and execute the checks.

 ### Manage Wanda